PerlDancer/perldancer-book/README.md

 project, developed by a striving community of passionate developers.

-The core team has started writing a book about PerlDancer, in order to offer its community of users a great documentation material, as a printed copy.
+The core team has started writing a book about PerlDancer, in order to offer its community of users a great documentation material, as a printed copies.

 This repository holds the contents of the book, our goal is to publish it in electronic formats and as printed copy.